DmxLarchey/Kruskal-Veldman/README.md

     - they are now converted to a single relation, and the decidability requirement has been be dropped.

-In the current project, via heavy factorization, proof scripts cleanup and suitable abstraction, we think that we provide a much better reference for entering the _intimity of this beautiful proof_.
+In the current project, via good factorization, proof scripts cleanup and abstraction, we think that we provide a much better reference for entering the _intimity of this beautiful proof_, where some novel tools are hopefully abstracted at a suitable level.

 # How to enter this proof?